School and Ranking Information

 Sources: *U.S. News & World Report, **NCES College Navigator

-- Northwestern's management school has numerous research centers, with some addressing market leadership and dispute resolution
+- Northwestern's Kellogg School of Management has numerous research centers, with some addressing market leadership and dispute resolution

-- The management school offers courses right in Chicago in addition to the main campus in Evanston
+- The Kellogg School offers courses right in Chicago in addition to the main campus in Evanston

 - Study abroad opportunities are available for management students; 85% of students complete some coursework abroad